gradle/native-platform/readme.md

 ## Supported platforms

-Currently ported to OS X, Linux, Solaris and Windows.
+Currently ported to OS X, Linux and Windows, with some support for Solaris and FreeBSD.
 Tested on:

 * OS X 10.7.4, 10.8 (x86_64), 10.6.7 (i386)
 * Ubunutu 12.04 (amd64), 8.04.4 (i386, amd64)
 * Solaris 11 (x86)
-* Windows 7 (amd64)
+* Windows 7 (x64), XP (x86)

 ## Using